 Mike is currently working on an 80,000 SF build out/relocation in Boston as well as several medium/small size projects.
 Mike recently completed a Temple project that included a 3-story building expansion and renovation of the existing facility in Needham, MA.
 The Temple project was awarded the IFMA Awards of Excellence Best Medium Size project.
-Additionally, Mike just completed a multi-phase, 100,000 SF build out/relocation for Locke Lord, LLP at 111 Huntington Ave, in Boston.
+Additionally, Mike just completed a multi-phase, 100,000 SF build out/relocation for a Global Law Firm in Boston.
 Mike has a BS in Construction Management from Wentworth Institute of Technology.

 - “SOS”Safety Orange Swimmers Close

 The thriving Fort Point neighborhood is a creative district that communicates through the language of art.

 Recently commissioned by the Fort Point Arts Community, Ann Hirsch and Jeremy Angier created the newest installation housed in the Fort Point Channel basin.
 The piece is formally named “Safety Orange Swimmers” and features twenty two orange human figurines clinging to inner tubes, stranded in the water.
 The intent of the piece is to serve as a reminder of the immigrant history of America as it relates to today’s refugee crisis facing the world.
 “Each figure represents nearly 1 million of the United Nations High Commissioner for Refugees’ estimated 21.3 million refugees in the world today,” notes Angier.